 B2B CEOs: Do you know your #1 health metric?
-How many € of lifetime profit are you generating for every € you’ve spent to acquire a customer?
+How much lifetime profit are you generating for every € you’ve spent to acquire a customer?

 B2B CEOs: Do you know your #1 health metric?
-How many € of lifetime profit are you generating for every € you’ve spent to acquire a customer?
+How much lifetime profit are you generating for every € you’ve spent to acquire a customer?

-Do you know how many € of lifetime profit you are generating for every € you’ve spent to acquire a customer?
+Do you know how much lifetime profit you are generating for every € you’ve spent to acquire a customer?

-This gives you your profit-based customer lifetime value (pLTV), the most important number for any B2B business, its owners, and the C-level execs.
+The result is your profit-based customer lifetime value (pLTV), one of the most vital business metrics for any B2B business, its owners, and the C-level execs.

 • A ratio of four would be better and gives you plenty of room to built a financially resilient company.

-It shows you where your business is headed.
-It separates the investment aspect from operations (cost).
-It tells you if your business model is sustainable, even before you reach overall profitability (or when you change your business model). ..
+Your pLTV : CAC ratio shows you where your business is headed!
+It separates the investment aspect from operations cost.
+It tells you if your business model is sustainable, even before you reach overall profitability (or when you change your business model).

 • What did you spend for salaries, for sales staff, also part-time?